SternLabTAU/SternLab/minion/association_tests/README.md

                            INPUT_POSITION_PAIRS_DF -o OUTPUT_DIR -j
                            PBS_JOB_ARRAY_ID

+   - This is the heaviest part of this code.
+For a genome of 3569 bases and results of 100,000 reads split into 100 jobs of 5000mb, this took 6 hours.
 5. Unite association test results by running unify_association_tests.py.
 This creates a csv with the chi square statistic value and the p-value for every pair of positions the test was performed for.